Where We Work

 Population Displacement

-Nearly 2 million people are displaced inside Nigeria and nearly 300,000 are seeking refuge in neighboring countries
+More than 3 million people are displaced inside Nigeria and more than 350,000 are seeking refuge in neighboring countries

 Our Response

-In Borno, where the Boko Haram insurgency continues to drive instability and displacement, International Medical Corps is working in the state capital, Maiduguri, as well as in nine local government areas (LGAs) in the northern, central and southern parts of the state, to provide lifesaving assistance to vulnerable host community members and families forced from their homes by violence.
-We also provide emergency nutrition, WASH, and GBV prevention and response services, and serve as a key actor supporting polio eradication efforts across Borno State, including areas that have just become accessible to humanitarian organizations.
+In Borno, where the Boko Haram insurgency continues to drive instability and displacement, International Medical Corps is working in the state capital, Maiduguri—as well as in three local government areas (LGAs) in the northern, central and southern parts of the state—to provide lifesaving assistance to vulnerable host community members and families forced from their homes by violence.
+We also provide emergency nutrition, WASH, and GBV prevention and response services, including areas that have just become accessible to humanitarian organizations.

 Nutrition and Food Security